mberkow/fc-tps/README.md

 + deal with labels and dropped
 + figure out when and where we need the client object

 Usage
 =====
     mb-tps.py [-h] [-v] [--apikey APIKEY] [--token TOKEN] [--verbose] [--debug DEBUG] [--board BOARD] [--list LIST] [--email EMAIL] [--config CONFIG] [--noarchive] [--nextList NEXTLIST]
                     [--todoList TODOLIST] [--nomove]

     Some testing with the trello API.

     optional arguments:
-	  -h, --help           show this help message and exit -v, --version        show program's version number and exit --apikey APIKEY      The Trello API Key.
+        -h, --help           Show this help message and exit -v, --version        Show program's version number and exit --apikey APIKEY      The Trello API Key.
         --token TOKEN        The Trello auth token
         --verbose            The script will tell you what it is doing --debug DEBUG        Set the debugging level
         --board BOARD        The ID of the board to use --list LIST          The name of the list to use --email EMAIL        The email address to send the report to --config CONFIG      The location of a configfile --noarchive          Do not archive the done items --nextList NEXTLIST  The list that holds the next up items --todoList TODOLIST  The list that holds the next up items --nomove             Do not move cards around